Registering a Business in British Columbia, Canada

 To register a sole proprietorship or partnership in British Columbia, you must reserve a name, fill out a 'Declaration for Proprietorship or Partnership Registration Form' and submit your declaration and fee.
 You will need to obtain a 'Declaration for Proprietorship or Partnership Registration Form' (refer to the sources listed above for the reservation of a business name), ensure that it is properly filled out, and then submit this form along with a fee of $30.
 You must have your name approved prior to filing your declaration.

 A convenient way to register your business in British Columbia is to use one of the province's One-Stop Business Registration stations.
 It is also available on the internet at: (http://www.bcbusinessregistry.ca/introduction/index.htm).
+Once you have received your name approval and NR number, and you have met all of the conditions required on the Name Approval form, you can instantly register your proprietorship or partnership online on the OneStop Business Registry website.
 To use the service you will need to create a login in.
 There are a number of workstation locations in Vancouver.
+Submitting your form by mail will add two weeks to the registration process.

 Incorporating a Company in British Columbia